 How To Make Cookie Pops: Technique #4

 This is a new technique that I just learned from a fellow cookier.
 (Thank you to Ruth from Ruthie’s Cookies for letting me share her technique and pictures with everyone!)
 This is a great way to make cookie pops if you want to bake and decorate your cookies without the stick.
-You start by baking undecorated mini cookies, about 2″ in diameter, and setting those aside.
+You start by using Technique #1 to bake undecorated mini cookies, about 2″ in diameter, on lollipop sticks.
+Set the small cookies on sticks aside.
 Then, bake and decorate your “fancy” cookie.
-Once it has completely dried, use a little bit of royal icing to attached your decorated cookie to you plain cookie with the stick.
+Once it has completely dried, use a little bit of royal icing to attached your decorated cookie to your plain cookie with the stick.